jas-/OSC4-Toolkit/README.md

 ```

 The inspection(s) performs the following:
-1. Acquires necessary configuration data and generates a cached copy in .reports
+* Acquires necessary configuration data and generates a cached copy in .reports
-2. Validates network configurations for all applicable resources
+* Validates network configurations for all applicable resources
-  a.
-IPMI groups, aggregate links and underlying physical interfaces
+  * IPMI groups, aggregate links and underlying physical interfaces
-  b.
-DNS forward & reverse lookups for all defined IP and/or hostname resources
+  * DNS forward & reverse lookups for all defined IP and/or hostname resources
-  c.
-Local nsswitch lookups for all defined IP and/or hostname resources
+  * Local nsswitch lookups for all defined IP and/or hostname resources
-  d.
-ICMP test for all defined IP and/or hostname resources
+  * ICMP test for all defined IP and/or hostname resources
-  e.
-Socket open test for all defined IP and/or hostname resources
+  * Socket open test for all defined IP and/or hostname resources
-4. Validates disk configurations for all applicable resources
+* Validates disk configurations for all applicable resources
-  a.
-Zpool configuration in zone cluster configuration
+  * Zpool configuration in zone cluster configuration
-  b.
-NFS remote share validation
+  * NFS remote share validation
-  c.
-NFS local mount point validation
+  * NFS local mount point validation